 What Is This?

-Reflections & Illuminations is a new virtual home for some of the writings and thoughts on culture, politics, and life itself by author and cultural critic Seth Rogovoy.
+Everything Is Broken is a virtual home for some of the writings and thoughts on culture, politics, and life itself by author and cultural critic Seth Rogovoy.

-Reflections & Illuminations is a kind of open journal I’m keeping online, where I will discuss and explore a wide variety of topics, including the books I’m reading, the movies I’m watching, and the thoughts I’m thinking.
+Everything Is Broken (formerly Reflections & Illuminations) is a kind of open journal I’m keeping online, where I will discuss and explore a wide variety of topics, including the books I’m reading, the movies I’m watching, and the thoughts I’m thinking.

 It’s where I will share random thoughts of a line or two or full-length essays and reviews, or something in between.